jchardy7/unwrapped/README.md

 ## Hit Shape Predictor (`hit_shape_predictor.py`)

 The Hit Shape Predictor identifies whether a song resembles the audio profile of a hit song.
-It defines hit songs using a popularity threshold, builds average audio-feature profiles for hit and non-hit tracks, computes distance-based similarity features using NumPy, trains Logistic Regression and Random Forest classifiers, and evaluates models using accuracy, precision, recall, and F1.
+That defines hit songs using a popularity threshold, builds average audio-feature profiles for hit and non-hit tracks, computes distance-based similarity features using NumPy, trains Logistic Regression and Random Forest classifiers, and evaluates models using accuracy, precision, recall, and F1.

 This module helps answer: “What does the shape of a hit song look like compared to a non-hit song?”